-Ten Jam Sessions: Trios follow a deliberately structured 120meeting curriculum over a four-month timeframe.
-Each meeting (“Jam Session”) lasts 60-75 minutes and occurs every other week.
-The content of each Jam Session is designed to drive individual and professional development and sharpen your capacity to contribute to Pathfinder projects.
+Ten Jam Sessions: Trios follow a deliberately structured curriculum over a four-month timeframe.
+Each meeting or “Jam Session” lasts 60-75 minutes and occurs every other week.

 Maintenance Sessions: We hope that after the 10 Jam Sessions, participants will find value in the process and will continue meeting regularly as needed or desired to maintain relationships, accountability, revisit goals, and support one another's involvement and contributions in broader Pathfinder initiatives.
 Your Trio involvement, like your involvement in Pathfinder, is more than just another task.
 It represents a dedication to building and strengthening yourself, the Pathfinder team, and the Air Force.

-Complete personal assessments in Cloverleaf: Cloverleaf link
+Complete assessments in Cloverleaf: https://pathfinder.cloverleaf.me

-Review your results.
+Review personal and team results.

 Reflect on how your strengths and growth areas influence your interactions in team settings.